Why Invest Here?

 CP RAIL SPUR (TO K+S) CP is constructing a multi-million dollar 30-kilometer rail spur from Belle Plaine to the Legacy site.
 KPCL was awarded the major grading contract; this is one of the largest earth moving projects in Western Canada with completion expected by fall 2017.

 CITY OF MOOSE JAW INFRASTRUCTURE A $120M 20-year cast iron and infrastructure replacement program project construction started in 2016.
 Streets, roads, bridges, sanitary sewer systems and replacement of the pipeline to Buffalo Pound Water Treatment Plant ($29.3M) are other infrastructure pieces slated for upgrades.

-$27M CIVIC CENTRE PLAZA construction is well underway, adding 70,000 square feet of new commercial retail space to local inventory in 2017, including a new liquor store.
+$27M CIVIC CENTRE PLAZA is open for business with Phase II construction well underway, adding 70,000 square feet of new commercial retail space to local inventory in 2017, including a new liquor store.

 SASK POWER’S NEW $260M DOUBLE-CIRCUIT 230-KILOVOLT TRANSMISSION LINE FROM PASQUA switching station just east of Moose Jaw to the Swift Current switching station.
 The power line will be approximately 223 kilometers long and will create 200,000 person hours of work.
 Replacement of aging power lines and adding a second conductor will increase capacity.
 Line construction is set to begin August 2017.